davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   - `boolean isBlack()`: Returns true if this card is black.
 Club and spade suits are black.

   - `boolean outRanks(Card other)`: Returns true if this card has greater face value than another given card.
-This one can be tricky, because an Ace (1) outranks all other face values, except other Aces.
+This one can be a tiny bit tricky, because an Ace (face value of 1) outranks all other face values, except other Aces.

 - Here's what should happen if you typed the following in `main()` and ran it.
 Notice an illegal card entered into the constructor below.
 Notice how the constructor generated a random card instead.